ivan-hc/AppMan/README.md

 NOTE that by installing AppMan in ~/.local/bin, the script can also be managed by Topgrade (see https://github.com/topgrade-rs/topgrade).
 Follow the "[Step-by-step](#step-by-step)" guide (the paragraph after "[Requirements](#requirements)", in this page).

+### Requirements
-#### Requirements
+#### Dependences
-A warning message will prevent you from using "AppMan" if the following packages are not installed on your system:
+A warning message will prevent you from using "AM" if the following packages are not installed on your system:
-- `binutils` and `coreutils`, contain core programs for GNU/Linux
+- "`cat`", "`chmod`" and "`chown`" (available in "`coreutils`");
+- "`curl`", to check URLs;
-- `curl` and `wget`, needed to check URLs and download files
+- "`grep`", to check files;
+- "`sed`", to edit/adapt installed files;
-- `grep` and `sed`, to check lists and edit/adapt files
+- "`wget`" to download all programs and update "AM"/AppMan itself.

+#### Optional dependences
+The following dependences are optional for "AM" and AppMan themself, but to prevent installation/update errors for some kind of packages, its strongly recommended to install them:
+- "`ar`" (available in "`binutils`") is needed to extract .deb packages (that are very few in this repository);
+- "`unzip`", to extract .zip packages;
-- `tar` and `unzip`, to extract various storage formats
+- "`tar`", to extract .tar* packages;
-- `zsync`, about 10% of AppImages depend on this to be updated
+- "`zsync`", about 10% of AppImages depend on this to be updated.
+From version 5.2 you can continue to use "AM"/AppMan without the aforementioned dependencies, but a message will appear recommending you to install them, to avoid problems in the future.

 For more details, jump to the paragraph "[Missing dependences](#missing-dependences)", under the section "[Troubleshooting](#troubleshooting)".